sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Leadership, policies, technology, and user needs change.
-The department needs to be in full control of its ability to deliver on its mandate.[^6] As discussed above risk to Canadians cannot be off loaded on to vendors through responsibility offloading (for further discussion please refer to ([Annex 1, Historical Context]()).
+The department needs to be in full control of its ability to deliver on its mandate.[^6] As discussed above risk to Canadians cannot be off loaded on to vendors through responsibility offloading (for further discussion please refer to ([Annex 1, Historical Context](#historical-context)).
 To the contrary, attempting to offload responsibility to vendors introduces risk to the government, as such large projects take years to deliver any value to Canadians, and have an increased likelihood of failure[^7].

-For further discussion, reference [Annex 1, GC IT Project Analysis]().
+For further discussion, reference [Annex 1, GC IT Project Analysis](#gc-it-project-analysis).

 ##### 2. Buy software development services over products

 This approach aligns with the Digital Operations Strategic Plan ([DOSP](https://www.canada.ca/en/government/system/digital-government/digital-operations-strategic-plan-2018-2022.html)) as it aligns with _An open, collaborative and accessible government_ and aligns with the Digital Standard _Collaborate widely_ by returning implementation details to the Government of Canada, granting the government full control over its ability to align to TBS direction and applicable legislation.
-Further, when coupled with an agile approach to procurement and loosely coupled solutions architecture, vendors become interchangeable, thereby reducing vendor lock in.
-Lastly, by limiting the size and scope of each iteration we are promoting modular architecture by having the structure of the teams mimic the desired modular structure of the software,.
+Further, when coupled with an agile approach to procurement[^8] and loosely coupled solutions architecture, vendors become interchangeable, thereby reducing vendor lock in.
+Lastly, by limiting the size and scope of each iteration we are promoting modular architecture by having the structure of the teams mimic the desired modular structure of the software[^9]<sup>,</sup>[^10].

 For details as to why the current approach to build vs buy decisions is out of alignment with GC direction, reference Annex 2.